Valley to Coast

 Have dinner at Syun Izakaya, a popular sushi and Japanese restaurant dedicated to supporting local, organic produce growers and ranchers.

-Overnight in the Tualatin Valley.
+Stay overnight in Tualatin Valley.
 Hillsboro’s newest hotel Aloft Hillsboro-Beaverton is a 137-room urban-style hotel, which features a variety of modern services.
 This hip new hotel also features an indoor pool, gym, on-site bar, free high-speed Wi-Fi and free parking.
 Also new is the Holiday Inn Portland West – Hillsboro, a 110-room well-appointed full-service hotel with an on-site restaurant, lounge, indoor pool and free Wi-Fi.

 Rise and shine for a day trip to the Oregon Coast.
 Travel along Highway 6 and stop at the Tillamook Forest Center, the region’s largest interpretive and educational center, which showcases the legacy of the historic Tillamook Burn and the monumental reforestation effort that’s part of Oregon’s history.